reagul/RESTApi/README.md

 ## MongoDB Spring REST Service - Example 1
-Author: Niclas Tegnér
+Author:Ravi Jagannathan

 This is an example of a REST service that loads and stores json data using Mongo DB.

 ### Preparations
 Mongo DB must be installed on your local machine.
-Please [download Mongo DB][1] and follow [the install instructions][2].

 ### Feature highlights
 - Rest service with CRUD support.
 - Mongo DB 2.4.9 for loading and storing json data.